Joan Wyndham: Life

 In 1938 Joan won a place at the Royal Academy of Dramatic Arts (RADA), but the impending war forced RADA to close for the duration.
 The 17-year-old Wyndham soon volunteered to train as a nurse and in 1941 she joined the Women's Auxiliary Air Force (WAAF).
 During the war she was posted to: Preston (RAF Barton Hall), Stanmore (RAF Bentley Priory), Inverness (RAF Inverness) and Watnall (RAF Watnall).
 She made trips to London where she got to know Dylan Thomas, Julian MacLaren-Ross, M.J.
 Tambimuttu and other such bohemians.

 Shortly after the war, she married Maurice Rowdon, with whom she had a daughter, Clare.
 When her husband took up a lecturership in Baghdad, Wyndham accompanied him and remained in Iraq for two years.
 An affair with their London lodger, Shura Shivarg, a Jewish academic of Russian descent who had grown up in pre-Communist China, led to an amicable divorce and second marriage, which also produced a daughter, Camilla.

 Following a stint as a restaurant critic for What's On? (a precursor of Time Out), she moved to Oxford, where she set up the city's first espresso bar.
 Gravitating back to London, she worked as a sub-editor for Housewife magazine.
 In the 1960s she ran a hippie restaurant on Portobello Road and catered for many of the major pop festivals.
 In the 1970s she worked as a restaurant critic for Gault Millau and cooked for the actors at the Royal Court Theatre.

-Eventually her younger daughter found her wartime diaries and encouraged her mother to edit and publish them.
+Her younger daughter found her wartime diaries and encouraged her mother to edit and publish them.
 They were eventually acquired by William Heinemann, Ltd. and released in 1985 under the title Love Lessons, and followed by a 1986 sequel, Love Is Blue.